iron-fish/website/docs/onboarding/cli.md

 ```

 #### reset
-Deletes your chain and wallet state, but preserves your accounts.
-It will import your accounts afterwards into a fresh node state.
+Deletes your chain and wallet state.
+This will permanently delete your accounts, so back them up first if necessary.
 ```sh
 ironfish reset
 ```